openattic/openattic/documentation/install_guides/multinode_setup.rst

 	The location of these files might be different on other Linux distributions.

-First, set the correct listen addresses within the ``postgres.conf`` file.
+First, set the correct listen addresses within the ``postgresql.conf`` file.
 Add **openattic01**'s external IP address to ``listen_addresses`` and uncomment this configuration setting::